Mortgages for the Self-Employed

 My previous mortgage was with Santander and when I wanted to move home, I spoke to them about taking my mortgage with me.

-As a mortgage advisor, I basically have a sales job and get paid on the amount of mortgages I write.
+As a mortgage adviser, I basically have a sales job and get paid on the amount of mortgages I write.
 (I hope none of this comes as a surprise).

 We had different shares, A, B, C and D so we could pay ourselves depending on the amount of business we had produced.